assa77/libx1000/README.md

 spin_lock(x);
 ...
 ```
-This holds for most variables on the stack and the heap, that we explicitly initialize them and fault them into memory before use (i.e. before they are *LOCK*’ed).
+This holds for most variables on the stack and the heap, that we explicitly initialize them and fault them into memory before use (i.e. before they are *LOCK*â€™ed).
 However for variables that we decare and initalize globally these are typically faulted into memory initalized.
 ```C
 spinlock_t x = SPIN_LOCK_UNLOCKED;